mehulagg/gitlab/doc/administration/operations/fast_ssh_key_lookup.md

    yes | cp pam-ssh-conf-$timestamp /etc/pam.d/sshd
    ```

 1. Verify the installed version.
-In another window, attempt to login to the server:
+In another window, attempt to log in to the server:

    ```shell
    ssh -v <your-centos-machine>